nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 # Nebula Plugin Overview

 As was stated earlier, Nebula is composed of a number of Gradle plugins, each serving a unique purpose.
 There are however logical groupings to some of the plugins.
 The categories

 - Java dependency management
 - OS packaging
 - Release management
 - Miscellaneous
 - Core plugins
-- Deprecated
+- Deprecated / Maintenance mode

 ## Java dependency management
 Gradle provides a substantial [dependency management facility](https://docs.gradle.org/current/userguide/artifact_dependencies_tutorial.html), but we have found these capabilities insufficient for the needs of Netflix engineers.
 As we result, we have built a few plugins that extend Gradle dependency management capabilities.